Strandgade 24: Niels Brock Hansen

 The property was home to a single household at the 1801 census.
-Niels Brock Hansen (1765-1818), a merchant (grosserer), resided in the building with his wife Lene Maria ansen (née Sommerfeldt, 1779–1847), their sic children (aged one to nine), four office clerks, a coachman, a caretaker, a maid, a wet nurse and a female cook.
+Niels Brock Hansen (1765-1818), a merchant (grosserer), resided in the building with his wife Lene Maria Hansen (née Sommerfeldt, 1779–1847), their six children (aged one to nine), four office clerks, a coachman, a caretaker, a maid, a wet nurse and a female cook.

 Hansen's property was listed as No. 46 in the new cadastre of 1806.
 He owned it until his death in 1818.

 Heinricy family, 18281911

 Georg V. A. Heinricy (1796–1869) established a bakery in the building in 1928.

 The property was home to 37 residents in four households at the 1840 census.
 Georg Heinricy resided on the ground floor with his wife Maria Sally, their six children (aged one to 13), a housekeeper (the wife's sister), one lodger, three maids, four bakers, two baker's apprentices and a caretaker.
 Johan Christian von Osten, a judge and skriver of Amager Birk, resided on the first floor with his wife Maria Magdalene von Osten and one maid.
-Georg Henrik Mossin, a manor in the Civilian Infantry, resided on the second floor with his wife Anna Chatarine Mossin, rgwue 31-year-old daughter Pauline Madsine Mossin, their 29-year-old son Andreas Michael Mossin (master metalworker, gørtlermester), a lodger, two metalworker's aopprentices (gørtlerlærlinge) and a maid.
+Georg Henrik Mossin, a manor in the Civilian Infantry, resided on the second floor with his wife Anna Chatarine Mossin, their 31-year-old daughter Pauline Madsine Mossin, their 29-year-old son Andreas Michael Mossin (master metalworker, gørtlermester), a lodger, two metalworker's aopprentices (gørtlerlærlinge) and a maid.
 Magretha ...??
 Hansen, the proprietor of a tavern in the basement, resided in the associated dwelling with a foster child, three lodgers and two maids.

 The property was home to 27 residents in the three households at the 1850 census.
 Georg Wilhelm Albert Heinving's household on the ground floor accounted for 18 of the residents.
 Johan Christian v Østen was now residing on the first floor with the housekeeper Frederikke Henriette Evert and one maid.
-Christian Harboe, a covil servant in the Ministry of Defence with title of justitsrådm resided on the second floor with his wife Ida Amalie Charlotte Harboe (née Hahn), their three sons (aged 16 to 18) and one maid.
+Christian Harboe, a civil servant in the Ministry of Defence with the title of justitsråd, resided on the second floor with his wife Ida Amalie Charlotte Harboe (née Hahn), their three sons (aged 16 to 18) and one maid.